 How immigration solicitors can help with UK visitor visa applications

 We recommend a 30-minute consultation if the visitor does not have any adverse immigration history, but will be travelling to the UK for the first time and wants to make sure that there are no factors that may hinder approval of the application.
 We will also give you recommendations on the type of documents that will help your application.

-If you were previously refused a visa to the UK, we would recommend a 1-hour consultation.
+If you were previously refused a visa to the UK, we would recommend an in-depth consultation with an immigration lawyer.
 Ideally, we would want to read the refusal letter.
 This will allow us to confirm that the refusal does not debar you from applying again.
 We would recommend to you the best tactics for the application and the documents that would present your case at its strongest.